 - Potatoes: I have used all-purpose white potatoes, but you can use any variety of potatoes you like for this recipe.
 Cook the potatoes in boiling water until they are tender and cooked through.
 But do not overcook; otherwise, they will become mushy while cooking further with masala.

-- Ginger and Green Chili: Ginger provides a peppery and sharp earthy flavor to this sabji; try not to skip it.
-Add less green chili or more to make the sabji as spicy as per your taste.
+- Ginger and Chili: Ginger provides a peppery, sharp, earthy flavor to this sabji; try not to skip it.
+Add less green chili or more to make the sabji as spicy as you prefer.

 - Tomatoes: Use ripe and juicy tomatoes; I have used the Roma variety.

-- Celery: It adds an earthy flavor to the dish.
-It makes the tomato mixture thick and helps it to stick well to potatoes.
+- Celery: Celery adds an earthy flavor to the dish.
+It makes the tomato mixture thick and helps it stick well to the potatoes.
 But if you do not have celery, that’s perfectly fine!
 You can skip this vegetable, or if you want, you can substitute it with a small turnip.

 - Ground Spices: We need basic Indian ground spices like turmeric powder, red chili powder, cumin powder, coriander powder, and garam masala.
 You can check out this homemade Punjabi Garam Masala Powder recipe.

-- Amchur Powder: Amchur powder is dried mango powder, and it adds tanginess.
+- Amchur: Amchur powder is dried mango powder that adds tanginess.
 If you do not have amchur powder, you can squeeze some lemon juice before serving.

-- Garnish: Add lots of fresh coriander leaves for fresh and earthy flavors.
+- Cilantro: Add lots of fresh coriander leaves for fresh and earthy flavors.

 Cooking Potatoes